freedmand/blm.js/README.md

 # blm.js

-A quick script that can included on any page to make the site grayscale and add a support footer for Black Lives Matter and related causes.
+A short script that makes your site grayscale and adds a support footer for Black Lives Matter and related causes.

 <img src="blm_footer.jpg">